🎓 Program Overview

 - Qdrant Rust client: querying a dedicated vector database from Rust with metadata filtering

-- Running open-source models locally with Candle: HuggingFace's pure-Rust ML framework for inference without Python
+- Running open-source models with Candle: HuggingFace's pure-Rust ML framework for inference without Python

-- ONNX Runtime in Rust: running exported ML models (from scikit-learn, PyTorch, or HuggingFace) directly in Rust for zero-latency inference
+- ONNX Runtime in Rust: running exported ML models directly in Rust for zero-latency inference

-- Rate limiting and cost controls: tracking per-user LLM usage, enforcing budgets, and caching responses in Redis
+- Rate limiting and cost controls: tracking per-user LLM usage, enforcing budgets, caching in Redis

-Rust compiles to WebAssembly, and WebAssembly is the runtime of Cloudflare Workers β making Rust the ideal language for edge computing.
-This add-on covers deploying Rust at the global edge.
+Rust compiles to WebAssembly, and WebAssembly is the runtime of Cloudflare Workers — making Rust the ideal language for edge computing deployed at Cloudflare's global network.

 - Cloudflare Workers architecture: V8 isolates, the WASM runtime, and why Rust is ideal for this environment